-Self Managed Superannuation Funds (SMSFs) have become increasingly popular and may be a perfect solution to manage your retirement however they may not be for everyone therefore it is important to obtain advice to make sure it is right for you.
+Self Managed Superannuation Funds (SMSFs) have become increasingly popular and may be a perfect solution to manage your retirement however they may not be for everyone, therefore, it is important to obtain advice to make sure it is right for you.
 So before you embark down this path, you should be aware of the advantages and disadvantages of establishing an SMSF.

-From 1 July 2016, any financial advice, including advice relating to self managed superannuation funds and their establishment, will need to be provided by an adviser who holds an Australian Financial Services Licence (AFSL) or operate under an AFSL.
+From 1 July 2016, any financial advice, including advice relating to self managed superannuation funds and their establishment, will need to be provided by an adviser who holds an Australian Financial Services Licence (AFSL) or operates under an AFSL.

 Pears Wealth Advisors Pty Ltd operates under an AFSL and is able to provide specialised SMSF advice including:

 - How and why you might establish an SMSF or wind down an SMSF

 - Cost involved in setting up an SMSF

 - Advice on the role and responsibilities of SMSF trustees and members